hyperstack-org/hyperstack/docs/installation/installation.md

 > **Note the first time you run you app it will take 1-2 minutes to compile all the system libraries.**

+If you installed into a new rails app, you can run

+`bundle exec foreman start`

-If you installed into a new rails app, you can run bundle exec foreman start to start the server, and **App** will display on the top left hand side of the page.
+to start the server, and **App** will display on the top left hand side of the page.
 You will find the `App` component in the `app/hyperstack/components/app.rb` file.
-If you edit this file and save you should see the changes reflected in the browser.
+If you edit this file and save it you will see the changes reflected immediately in the browser.

-If you installed into an existing Rails apps, you can run bundle exec foreman start to start the server, and your app should function exactly as it always has.
-From here, you'll need to start adding components and and mounting them from either a view or a controller.
+If you installed into an existing Rails app, your app should function exactly as it always has.
+You can also use `bundle exec foreman start` to start the server and the hotloader.
+From here, you'll need to start adding components and and using them from either a view or a controller.
 See [How to add components](#adding-a-single-component-to-your-application) and [mount them](#mounting-components) for details.

 ## Summary of Installers and Generators

-The following sections details the installers and generators you can use for for full control of the installation process.
+The following sections details the installers and generators you can use for full control of the installation process.
 Details are also given on exactly what each installer and generator does if you want to manually apply the step or modify it to your needs.

 ```
 bundle exec ... # for best results always use bundle exec!